Follow the Hackers

 These folks are a small subset of the population, but they have some traits that make them excellent predictors of the future:

-- They care deeply about their field, such as programming
+- They care deeply about their field - programming being just one example

 - They’re passionate about the things they believe in